MicrosoftDocs/dynamics-365-ai/ai-docs/sales/relationship-analytics.md

 |Overall (all activities)|Total time spent|Total time spent|

 > [!NOTE]
 > Email interaction statistics are only provided for *followed emails*, which requires you to use the *email engagement* feature.
-For more information about how to create and send followed emails, see [View message interactions with email engagement](email-engagement.md)
+For more information about how to create and send followed emails, see [Use email engagement to view message interactions](email-engagement.md)

 For KPIs that report your team and your customer, the system finds durations by applying the rules outlined in the following table: